jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 When integrating over many variables, we can collect all functions that depend on the same variable and 'package' them togheter into many small integrals.
 Many of these integrals are equal to 1 which allow us to simplify intimidating expression emerging in the derivation of the HF method.
 ```

-We can also simply the expressions inside the double sum as follows:
+We can also simplify the expressions inside the double sum as follows:

 $$
 \\